(Last Updated On: December 9, 2022)

 Preheat oven to 425 degrees.

-In a small bowl, add 1 teaspoon of salt together with 2 teaspoons of cinnamon, 1 and 1/2 cups of sugar, 1 teaspoon of ginger, and 1/2 teaspoon of cloves.
+In a small bowl, add 1 teaspoon of salt together with 2 teaspoons of cinnamon, 1 and 1/2 cups of sugar, 1 teaspoon of ginger, and 1/2 teaspoon of cloves and mix together.

-Put 4 large eggs in a larger bowl and beat them together with a fork.
+Put four large eggs in a large bowl and beat them together with a fork.
 But before you beat them, read “A funny Story” below.

 A Funny Story